FeaturedSEO Research

 • Can Google discover supporting assets like images and videos if they matter to the answer?

-If this layer is weak, stop here and fix it before pretending the problem is "AI search."
+If this layer is weak, stop here.
+Fix it before pretending the problem is "AI search."

 2. Snippet and extractability readiness

-Google says pages need to be eligible to show snippets.
-That matters because AI Mode does not cite pages it cannot safely or clearly extract from.
+Google's rule is simple: pages must be eligible to show snippets.
+This rule matters because AI Mode will not cite pages it cannot safely or clearly extract from.

 Check: